-- On an annual basis, the Governance and Sustainability Committee will receive a list of related parties for each senior officer and director.
-The list (the "Related Party List") will include any entity that employs a director, any entity where an immediate family member of a director or senior officer serves as an executive officer, partner or in a similar capacity, any entity (including a charitable organization) for which the director or senior officer, or an immediate family member, serves on the board of directors (or similar governing body), and any entity in which the senior officer or director, or an immediate family member, owns more than a 10% interest. - The Related Party List will be disseminated to all accounts payable/receivable departments for the purpose of tracking all payments to and from the entities on the list.
+- On an annual basis, the Governance Committee will receive a list of related parties for each senior officer and director.
+The list (the "Related Party List") will include any entity that employs a director, any entity (including a charitable organization) for which the director or senior officer serves on the board of directors (or similar governing body), and any entity in which the senior officer or director owns more than a 10% interest. - The Related Party List will be disseminated to all accounts payable/receivable departments for the purpose of tracking all payments to and from the entities on the list.